Money and Banking Internationally

 Currency exchange rates are updated daily at https://www.oanda.com/currency/converter.

-Western Union has offices throughout the world and is a convenient way to send money if the situation is urgent.
+Western Union has offices throughout the world, and is a convenient way to send money if you urgently need funds while overseas.
 Be aware of the transaction fees involved (as well as any limits to the maximum amount of money allowed for transfer) which may vary depending on where you are wiring the money to and the method you are using to send the money.
-Western Union allows online wiring as well as the more traditional method of visiting the agent’s office and wiring money overseas from that location.
+Western Union allows online wiring as well as the more traditional method of visiting the agent office and wiring money overseas from that location.

 You will not be able to use personal checks abroad.